May 29, 2019

 A VPN is an essential tool with several uses – protecting your Mac itself, protecting your own data privacy, and accessing areas of the internet that you’ve been blocked off from because of region-locking.
 Fancy seeing what Netflix offers in different countries?
 With a VPN, it’s easily possible.

-For just a few bucks a month, a Mac VPN is incredible value.
+For just a few bucks a month, a Mac VPN offers incredible value.
 We round up the best out there for your Apple.

 In this Guide